 Amrita Mazumdar works with Luis Ceze at the intersection of computer systems and visual computing.
 Her recent work applies ideas from computer vision and perception to cloud software and custom hardware.
 She received her Ph.D. from the Allen School in 2020.

 Joseph McMahan works with professor Luis Ceze and the SAMPL group on deep learning research.
 His current research deals with connecting the rapidly-changing demands of machine learning models with agile hardware support to enable faster and more dynamic ML development and research.
 His previous research has been at the intersection of computer architecture, formal methods, and security.
 McMahan received his Ph.D. from UC Santa Barbara in computer architecture.

-Keisuke Motone works with research scientist Jeff Nivala in the Molecular Information Systems Lab (MISL).
+Keisuke Motone works with research professor Jeff Nivala in the Molecular Information Systems Lab (MISL).
 His research focuses on developing chemical and computational approaches to decoding biological information stored within protein and peptide sequences with nanopore sensor technology.
 Motone completed his Ph.D. in Applied Life Sciences at Kyoto University in Japan.

 Peter Ney is a member of both the Security and Privacy Research Lab and the Molecular Information Systems Lab.
 His research is focused on understanding computer security risks in emerging technologies like DNA synthesis and sequencing and on developing technologies to detect and measure cell phone surveillance.
 He earned his Ph.D. in Computer Science & Engineering from the University of Washington.

 Nikolaos Pappas works with professor Noah Smith in the Natural Language Processing group.
 Pappas is interested in creating unified, structure-aware, and sample efficient models of natural language.
 Previously, he did a postdoc working with James Henderson at the Idiap Research Institute's natural language understanding group and earned his doctoral degree in Electrical Engineering at EPFL.